ParthKadiya/Zero_Trust_Readiness_Index_Group-2_CSM/docs/01_Weight_Calculation.md

 ---

 ## Step 2: Normalization Formula
-Each dimension’s frequency was divided by the **total frequency (630)** to convert it into a normalized weight value.
+Each dimension’s frequency was divided by the **total frequency (630)** so it can be converted into a normalized weight value.

 **Weight = Dimension_Frequency / 630**

 ---

 ## Step 3: Calculated Normalized Weights
-Weights were rounded to **two decimal places** for clarity and consistency.

 | Dimension | Frequency | Weight |
 |------------|------------|--------|